sangeethnandakumar/TestTube/README.md

 NOTE : The settings stores here will persist even the app is closed.
 (Until uninstalled)

 ## AUTOSTACK FOR YOUR PAGE MANAGEMENTS (managers)
 Its simply a string stack.
 When you are on a page, then push that PAGE_KEY.
 When user press BACK button, pop out the PAGE_KEY and check.
 If nothing to pop out, exit the app.
 Don't undersatand?
-Its simply like catching a frog from your pond.
+It's simple like catching a frog from your pond.
 1. Just initialise the AutoStack
 ```java
 	AutoStack stack=new AutoStack();